Trade Marks - Advanced: Law

 - Position of a proprietor and an exclusive licensee with concurrent rights

-- The special provisions dealing with two or more persons being co-proprietors of a registered mark
+- The special provisions dealing with two or more persons being co-proprietors of a trade mark

-- Specially protected emblems, including those of Paris Convention Countries
+- In brief, specially protected emblems, including those of Paris Convention Countries

 - Enhanced reputation in a colour - when might this apply?